Build a Powerful Engagement Experience for Your Visitors

 Engagement Metrics

 Engagement metrics isn’t something most companies do well.
-It’s actually a complicated visitor statistics thing.
-Most peruse their web stats looking at single statistics which really isn’t good enough.
-Others just count how many sales or sales inquiries they get.
+It’s actually a complicated visitor statistics thing comprised of many data signals.

 But What to Measure?